 What initially drew you to AATPC?

-What was your role at AATPC?
+What do you do at AATPC?

-What is your biggest takeaway from AATPC?
+What is your favorite story from AATPC?
+OR What is your biggest takeaway from AATPC?

 What would you say to others who are interested in working with AATPC?